affromero/NTIRE22_Inpainting/README.md

 The 7th edition of [NTIRE: New Trends in Image Restoration and Enhancement workshop will be held on June 2022 in conjunction with CVPR 2022](https://data.vision.ee.ethz.ch/cvl/ntire22).

 Image manipulation is a key computer vision task, aiming at the restoration of degraded image content, the filling in of missing information, or the needed transformation and/or manipulation to achieve the desired target (with respect to perceptual quality, contents, or performance of apps working on such images).
 Recent years have witnessed an increased interest from the vision and graphics communities in these fundamental topics of research.
 Not only has there been a constantly growing flow of related papers, but also substantial progress has been achieved.
-Image Inpainting, also known as image completion, is a key computer vision task that aims at filling missing information within an image.
-Recent years have witnessed an increased interest from the vision and graphics communities in this fundamental topic of research.

 Recently, there has been a substantial increase in the number of published papers that directly or indirectly address Image Inpainting.
 Due to a lack of a standardized framework, it is difficult for a new method to perform a comprehensive and fair comparison with respect to existing solutions.
 This workshop aims to provide an overview of the new trends and advances in those areas.
 Moreover, it will offer an opportunity for academic and industrial attendees to interact and explore collaborations.